 Scripture, starting in Genesis, is the story of God preparing us and leading us to total unity with Him.
 Much of the story is about how we reject this plan, over and over again, but God never gives up on us.
 He loves us so much.
 He uses everything that is and everything that happens to lead us to Him.
 Even our rejection of Him in all our sinful actions is used to try to get us turn back.

-God’s goal of unity between us and God is realized in heaven, but it is also on earth.
+God’s goal of unity between us and God is realized in Heaven, but it is also on earth.
 We are called by God to receive God’s love, and His very being, into us.
 This is given spiritually but also physically.
 In the Eucharist, we receive the body, blood, soul and divinity of Jesus.

 The fulfillment of God’s plan, the gift of the Eucharist, gets started with the Incarnation.
 God must become man in order to give His flesh and blood.
-The fulfillment is completed with the gift of the Eucharist, started in the upper room at the Last Supper and completed on Calvary when Jesus pronounces that, “It is finished.”
+The fulfillment is completed with the gift of the Eucharist, started in the upper room at the Last Supper and completed on Calvary when Jesus pronounces, “It is finished.”

 This is not the end, though.
 The Eucharist is a perpetual offering, given from the rising of the sun to its setting, and offered everywhere.
 The blood of Jesus is poured out at every Mass, and each of us has the opportunity to enter into this sacrifice and covenant every bit as fully as the Apostles at the Last Supper.